Countly/countly-sdk-android/Documentation.md

-To send events right away you can set `Config.eventsBufferSize` to `1` or call `Countly.session(getApplicationContext()).update()` to manually send a request containing all recent data: events, parameters, crashes, etc.
+To send events right away you can set `Config.eventsBufferSize` to `1` or call `Countly.session(getApplicationContext()).update()` to manually send a request containing all buffered data: events, parameters, crashes, etc.

 ### Timed events
 There is also special type of `Event` supported by Countly - timed events.
 Timed events help you to